JuaniRaggio/SecurityNexus/README.md

 ## Roadmap

-See [PLAN.md](./PLAN.md) for the complete 12-week implementation plan with detailed phases, user stories, and success metrics.
+See [PLAN.md](./PLAN.md) for the complete development plan.
+Core features (SAFT Enhanced + Monitoring Engine + Dashboard) were built in 2 days during a 3-day hackathon.

 ## Team Members